Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/guides/weaviate-generative-feedback-loop.md

 ## Overview
 Duration: 2-3 hours

 [Weaviate](https://weaviate.io/) is an open source, AI-native vector database that helps developers create intuitive and reliable AI-powered applications.
-In this guide, we will deploy Weaviate, a text-2-vec vectorizer, the Mistral LLM served by Ollama, and a Jupyter Notebook server all within Snowpark Container Services (SPCS).
+In this guide, we will deploy Weaviate, a Text2Vec vectorizer, the Mistral LLM served by Ollama, and a Jupyter Notebook server all within Snowpark Container Services (SPCS).
 Using these services, we will summarize product reviews with an LLM, then use these product summaries to create a unique search experience that allows users to search by more than just keywords, but instead by how it feels to interact with certain products.

 ### What You Will Learn

-- How to build and deploy Weaviate, Ollama, a text-2-vec vectorizer module and Jupyter in Snowpark container services
+- How to build and deploy Weaviate, Ollama, a Text2Vec vectorizer module and Jupyter in Snowpark Container Services
 - How to create a generative feedback loop with an LLM and a vector database
 - How to automatically create embeddings (vectors) for your searchable data
 - How to use volume mounts to persist changes in the file system